JuliaPlots/PlotDocs.jl/docs/src/SeriesTypes/contour.md

 contour(x, y, z, color=[:black])
 ```

-For alternating black and red lines of a specific hex value, you could type `color=[:black, "#E52B50"]`, and so on.
+and for alternating black and red lines of a specific hex value, you could type `color=[:black, "#E52B50"]`, and so on.

 To get a full list of the available values that an attribute can take, type `plotattr("attribute")` into the REPL.
 For
 example, `plotattr("cbar")` shows that it can take either symbols from a predefined list (e.g. `:left` and `:top`),